tele-rotation in pathology

 You will have the opportunity to deliver a topic presentation during the last week of your rotation.

-Who should consider this rotation: International medical graduates (IMGs) and students seeking experience in Pathology.
+Who should consider this rotation: International medical graduates (IMGs) and students seeking clinical experience in Pathology.

 During the rotation: Our team will be checking in periodically with you to ensure that you are having an optimal experience.
 We encourage you to contact us if you have any questions during the rotation.